factorial-io/phabalicious/docs/configuration.md

 * `installOptions` default is `distribution: minimal, locale: en, options: ''`.
 You can change the distribution to install and/ or the locale.
 * `drupalVersion` set the drupal-version to use.
 If not set phabalicious is trying to guess it from the `needs`-configuration.
 * `drushVersion` set the used crush-version, default is `8`.
 Drush is not 100% backwards-compatible, for phabalicious needs to know its version.
+* `drushErrorHandling` defaults to `lax`.
+If set to `strict` phab will terminate with an error if it detects a failed drush-execution.

+### Configuration of the mysql-method

 * `supportsZippedBackups` default is true, set to false, when zipped backups are not supported
+* `database` the database-credentials the `install`-tasks uses when installing a new installation.
+    * `name` the database name
+    * `host` the database host
+    * `user` the database user
+    * `pass` the password for the database user
+    * `prefix` the optional table-prefix to use
+    * `skipCreateDatabase` do not create a database when running the install task.
+    * `driver`, which method should handle the database-interactions, `mysql` when using the `mysql` as a need.

+### Configuration of the sqlite-method

+* `supportsZippedBackups` default is true, set to false, when zipped backups are not supported
+* `database` the database-credentials the `install`-tasks uses when installing a new installation.
+    * `prefix` the optional table-prefix to use
+    * `skipCreateDatabase` do not create a database when running the install task.
+    * `driver`, which method should handle the database-interactions, `sqlite` when using the `sqlite` as a need.

+### Configuration of the laravel-method

+* `laravelRootFolder` folder where the package.json is located, defaults to the (git-) root-folder.

 ### Configuration of the yarn-method